 When to apply: Complete and submit the WSSAG application and all supporting documents by July 1.

-Eligible majors: Eligible majors and employment fields will be determined by an Advisory Council biennially and will address statewide and regional workforce needs.
+Eligible majors: Eligible majors and employment fields will be determined by the Workforce Shortage Advisory Council biennially and will address statewide and regional workforce needs.
 Employment fields may be limited to certain occupational areas within a field.
-Eligible majors and employment fields for academic year 2015-2016 are listed below.
+Eligible majors and employment fields for academic year 2021-2022 are listed below.